frequently Asked Questions

 HOW DO REFUGEES GET HERE?

 After an individual flees their home county and is identified as a refugee by the United Nations, if given the opportunity, they may apply for resettlement in the United States.
-What follows is a rigorous screening process (link to that resource) that can take two or more years to complete.
+What follows is a rigorous screening process that can take two or more years to complete.
 After they are accepted, they are assigned an agency and location for resettlement, and then are booked to travel to their new home.
 Refugees’ airfare costs are a loan and they are expected to pay back their travel in a timely manner.